juanjfndz/Python_Examples/3. Binary_Gravity_Advanced/README.md

 To run the simulation, simply run the .py file file in your terminal using the following command:

 ```
-python simple_pendulum_3d.py
+python 3.
+Binary_Gravity_Advanced.py
 ```

-This will generate an animation of the 3D simple pendulum in your default web browser.
+This will generate an animation of the binary system in your default web browser.

 ## Jupyter Notebook